ivanoats/handlebars-mvc/README.md

 # Minimal MVC example based on the first week of JS Bootcamp B10

-This is not a good example, it needs work!
+This is not a great example, it needs some more work!

 ## Operation